Tahsin2020/Social-Media-Github/README.md

 ![image](https://github.com/Tahsin2020/Social-Media-Github/assets/62449141/91b597de-75a7-470c-9097-67a41ebdd9fb)

 Note: You have to add your own mongoDB database to the .env file.
+(Work in progress)